ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 If there are more than two absolute addresses in the list, you should cut off inappropriate results.
 Move mouse to change X coordinate of the current pixel.
 Then type a new value of X coordinate into the "Value" control and press "Next Scan" button.
 Be sure that the new value differs from the previous one.
 There are still present two variables in the results list after cutting of inappropriate results.
 Absolute addresses of them equal to "0018FF38" and "0025246C".

-Now we know absolute address of two variables that match to X coordinate of selected pixel.
+Now we know absolute addresses of two variables that match to the X coordinate of the selected pixel.
 Next step is to find segments, which contains these variables.
 OllyDbg debugger will be used in our example.

 This is an algorithm to search the segment with the OllyDbg debugger:

 1\.
 Launch OllyDbg debugger with administrator privileges.
-Default path of the debugger executable file is `C:\Program Files (x86)\odbg201\ollydbg.exe`.
+The default path of the debugger executable file is `C:\Program Files (x86)\odbg201\ollydbg.exe`.

 2\.
 Select the "File"->"Attach" menu item.
-You will see a dialog with list of launched 32-bit applications at the moment:
+You will see a dialog with a list of launched 32-bit applications at the moment:

 ![OllyDbg Process List](ollydbg-process-list.png)

 3\.
 Select the process with "ColorPix.exe" name in the list and press the "Attach" button.
-When debugger is attached, you see the "Paused" text in the right-bottom corner of the OllyDbg window.
+When the debugger is attached, you see the "Paused" text in the right-bottom corner of the OllyDbg window.

 4\.
 Press *Alt+M* to open a memory map of the ColorPix process.
 Now the OllyDbg window looks like this:

 ![OllyDbg Memory Map](ollydbg-result.png)

 You can see that variable with absolute address 0018FF38 matches the "Stack of main thread" segment.
 This segment occupies addresses from "0017F000" to "00190000" because a base address of the next segment equals to "00190000".
-Second variable with absolute address 0025246C matches unknown segment with "00250000" base address.
+The second variable with absolute address 0025246C matches unknown segment with "00250000" base address.
 It will be more reliable to choose the "Stack of main thread" segment to read a value of the X coordinate in future.
-It is much easer to find a stack segment than some kind of unknown segment.
+It is much easier to find a stack segment than some kind of unknown segment.

-Last step of search algorithm is to calculate a variable offset inside the owning segment.
+The last step of the search algorithm is to calculate a variable offset inside the owning segment.
 Stack segment grows down for x86 architecture.
 It means that stack grows from higher addresses to lower addresses.
-Therefore, base address of the stack segment equals to its upper bound i.e. 00190000 in our case.
+Therefore, the base address of the stack segment equals to its upper bound i.e. 00190000 in our case.
 Lower segment bound will change when the stack grows.

 Variable offset equals subtraction of a variable absolute address from a base address of the segment.
-This is an calculation example for our case:
+This is a calculation example for our case:
 ```
 00190000 - 0018FF38 = C8
 ```
 Variable offset inside the owning segment equals C8.
 This formula differs for heap, `.bss` and `.data` segments.
 Heap grows up, and its base address equals lower segment bound. `.bss` and `.data` segments do not grow at all.
 Their base addresses equal to lower segments bounds too.
 You can follow the rule to subtract a smaller address from a larger one to calculate variable offset correctly.

-Now we have enough information to find and read value of X coordinate for any launched ColorPix process.
+Now we have enough information to find and read a value of the X coordinate for any launched ColorPix process.
 This is the algorithm to do it:

 1. Get base address of the main thread stack segment.
 This information is available from the TEB segment.